 Royal Engineers Museum, Military museum in Gillingham, United Kingdom

-The Ravelin Building was constructed in 1905 as an electrical engineering school and later transformed into a military history museum.
-It became a museum in 1987 and received Grade II listed status in 1996 in recognition of its architectural importance.
+The Ravelin Building was put up in 1905 as an electrical engineering school and served military training purposes for many decades.
+It opened as a museum in 1987 and received Grade II listed status in 1996.

 The community of curious travelers